HarryShomer/Hockey-Scraper/Scrape/README.md

 Then type in "python" to open the interactive python console.

 You then want to import the file in the folder which contains the functions for scraping the data.
+That file is called scrape_functions.py.
 So just type in (and press enter):

 ```
 import scrape_functions